wdlindmeier/AppLauncher/README.md

       		pkill command (using the -f modifier).
 This is generally the name of the app bundle minus the ".app".
       		Required if you want the app to stop running after the duration.
-      		Otherwise the app will continue to run when the next app is launched.
+      		Otherwise, the app will continue to run when the next app is launched.
       -->
       <kill-name>SillyApp0</kill-name>